-Professional Knowledge/Skills Ability to develop knowledge as "expert" in work area.High degree of individual responsibility Analytical Rigour Ability to use of analysis to investigate and recommend policy options High level of attention to detail and accuracy.
-Ability use analysis to resolve problems Governance Ability to apply best practice and work within policy, governance appropriate guidelines and legal requirements People Strong communication and interpersonal skills Positive alignment with the Utility Regulator's values Excellent verbal communication and writing/drafting skills.
+Professional Knowledge/Skills Analytical Rigour Ability to develop knowledge as "subject expert" in work area Ability to take a high degree of individual responsibility and carefulness in approach to work.
+Ability to use analysis to investigate and recommend policy options.
+High level of attention to detail and accuracy.
+Ability to use analysis to resolve problems.
+Governance Ability to apply best practice and work within policy, governance appropriate guidelines, public sector governance and legal requirements People Strong communication and interpersonal skills Positive alignment with the Utility Regulator's values Excellent verbal writing/drafting skills.
 Relationship Management High level of negotiation and influencing skills.
 Ability to develop and build positive and trusted relationships with a wide variety of colleagues and external stakeholders Ability to positively challenge colleagues and stakeholders at all levels Ability to work collaboratively and deliver in partnership Strategic thinking & Delivery Ability to take personal ownership of work streams and drive forward to conclusion with minimum supervision.
 Ability to think creatively, to innovate and resolve problems.
 Ability to contribute to the delivery of projects.
 Managing Resources Ability to demonstrate project management skills, including organisational, time management, risk management and problem solving skills Ability to balance competing demands effectively Ability to work well under tight deadlines